iwonderanddev/tech-challenges/mobile/frontend/README.md

 Finally, start the app:

 ```
-yarn android
-yarn ios
+yarn start
 ```

-It should open the app in an emulator.
+You can open the app in an emulator (if you have Xcode / Android Studio installed) or on a real device via the `Expo Go` app (available on both App Store and Play Store).

 ### API mock